KGED

-KGED (1680 kHz) is an AM expanded band radio station in Fresno, California.
-It features a Regional Mexican format.
+KGED (1680 kHz) is a commercial AM expanded band radio station in Fresno, California.
+It features a regional Mexican format.
 The station is owned by Bendita Eucaristia Radio, Inc. The studios and offices are on West Olive Avenue in Fresno.

 KGED broadcasts with 10,000 watts by day and 1,000 watts at night, using a non-directional antenna.
 The transmitter is located off South Fowler Avenue, near East American Avenue, in Fowler, California, south of Fresno.

 Previous talk programming

 KGED previously had local hosts on weekday afternoons.
 From the Salem Radio Network, KGED aired syndicated talk shows from Hugh Hewitt, Eric Metaxas, Larry Elder and Dennis Prager.
 Other syndicated shows heard on KGED include Dave Ramsey, Alex Jones and "America's Morning News" with Matt Ray.
 KGED carried college football and basketball from the Fresno Pacific Sunbirds.
 Most hours began with world and national news from ABC News Radio.
 It also carried reports from the California News Network.